/mu/: Impact

 The board has been acknowledged for sharing rare music recordings and uncovering lost albums.
-Notable examples include the works of Duster, D>E>A>T>H>M>E>T>A>L by Panchiko, and All Lights Fucked on the Hairy Amp Drooling by Godspeed You!
-Black Emperor.
+Notable example includes sharing the works of Duster throughout 2010s, which was a factor in their later popularity and reunion, and uncovering D>E>A>T>H>M>E>T>A>L by Panchiko (from 2000, uncovered in 2016) and All Lights Fucked on the Hairy Amp Drooling by Godspeed You!
+Black Emperor (from 1994, uncovered in 2022).
 NPR described this aspect of the board as resembling "a secret club of preservationists obsessed with the articulation of a near-dead language".
+"Sharethreads" are common on the board, where users request and post links to albums on file sharing platforms.

+The board has attracted further attention for various projects done by its users.
+Users on the board sometimes recreate popular albums or create new ones collaboratively.
+A group called The Pablo Collective posted a 4-track remix album of Kanye West's The Life of Pablo titled The Death of Pablo to /mu/, claiming it was based on a recurring dream from one of the board's users.
+A role-playing game based on Neutral Milk Hotel's In the Aeroplane Over the Sea, designed with help from the board's users, received coverage from Polygon and Pitchfork.